The House Theatre of Chicago: History

 In 2014, The House was awarded the American Theatre Wing's National Theatre Company Grant.

 In October 2020, Nate Allen announced that he was stepping down from his role as the House's Artistic Director.
 (He was the only person to hold this position in the company's twenty-year history.)
 This announcement followed the cancellation of House escape room productions Nova to Lodestar and The Last Defender.
 The COVID-19 pandemic had already force-furloughed most House staff.
 Allen estimated that the company could survive for another year under pandemic-related limitations, but he explained "what the House deserves is someone to really rebuild a company.
 I know what that is, but it’s not me.
 That was a commitment I had in my 20s, but I don’t have it now."
 Allen had immeasurable influence on the House and also on several generations of Chicago artists who encountered theatre through the House's signature maximalist style.

+Lanise Antoine Shelley came on as Artistic Director in 2021 and saw through The House's final season.
+Of its final season, board president Renee Duba said “Thanks to the hard work and patience of so many—as well as the Shuttered Venue Operating Grant funding we qualified for—we were able to rise from the challenges of the initial pandemic hibernation and point the company in a new direction ...
+However, our strategic assessment looking to the future made it clear that we did not have the financial momentum or audience/donor support to continue beyond this fiscal year.
+We chose instead to maximize our current year programming and to honor all present commitments and partnerships with a thoughtfully planned exit from the Chicago theatre scene—and a wealth of pride in what the House Theatre of Chicago has accomplished.”